-NM Areas Reviewed (continued) Findings Recommendations The facility assessed physical security and included and tested equipment in accordance with the local physical security assessment.
-X Clinical managers reviewed patients' disruptive or violent behavior and took appropriate actions, including: • Ensuring discussion by the Disruptive Behavior Committee/Board and entry of a progress note by a clinician committee/board member • Informing patients about Patient Record Flag placement and the right to request to amend/appeal the flag placement • Ensuring Chief of Staff or designee approval of an Order of Behavioral Restriction In 13 of the 25 applicable EHRs, there was no evidence that clinicians informed patients about the right to request to amend/appeal Patient Record Flag placement.
-In five of the six applicable EHRs, there was no evidence of Chief of Staff or designee approval of the Order of Behavioral Restriction.
-14. We recommended that facility clinical managers ensure clinicians inform patients about the right to request to amend/appeal Patient Record Flag placement.
-15. We recommended that facility clinical managers ensure Chief of Staff or designee approval of Orders of Behavioral Restriction.
+NM Areas Reviewed (continued) Findings Recommendations X Clinical managers reviewed patients' disruptive or violent behavior and took appropriate actions, including: Ensuring discussion by the Disruptive Behavior Committee/Board and entry of a progress note by a clinician committee/board member Informing patients about Patient Record Flag placement and the right to request to amend/appeal the flag placement Ensuring Chief of Staff or designee approval of an Order of Behavioral Restriction For seven EHRs, Disruptive Behavior Committee discussion recommended placement of a Patient Record Flag.
+However, flags were not entered into the EHRs.
+16. We recommended that facility clinical managers ensure a clinician member of the Disruptive Behavior Committee enters Patient Record Flags into the electronic health records.
 When a Patient Record Flag was placed for an incident of disruptive behavior in the past, a clinician reviewed the continuing need for the flag within the past 2 years.
-NA The facility managed selected non-patient related disruptive or violent incidents appropriately according to VHA and local policy.
-X The facility had a security training plan for employees at all risk levels.
+The facility managed selected non-patient related disruptive or violent incidents appropriately according to VHA and local policy.
+The facility had a security training plan for employees at all risk levels.
 All employees received Level 1 training within 90 days of hire.
 All employees received additional training as required for the assigned risk area within 90 days of hire.
-Twelve of 30 employee training records (40 percent) did not contain documentation of Level 1 training within 90 days of hire.
-Eighteen of the 20 applicable employee training records did not contain documentation of the training required for their assigned risk area within 90 days of hire.
-16. We recommended that facility managers ensure all employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.